lrvm98/UCan-Attention/README.md

 ## Introduction

-This repository is build for the proposed solution for ill-exposed image correction
+This repository is build for the proposed method for ill-exposed image correction

 ## Requirements